 4. El Pescaíto de Carmela

 This spacious locale is conveniently located right in front of the cathedral.
-The menu at El Pescaíto de Carmela features a rich variety of seafood options.
-Try the house specialty: black rice (which gets its color from octopus ink) topped with a dollop of alioli (garlic mayonnaise).
-Yum!
+The menu at El Pescaíto de Carmela features a rich variety of seafood options, and the house specialty—black rice (which gets its color from octopus ink) topped with a dollop of alioli (garlic mayonnaise)—is one of the city’s top rice dishes, paella or not.

 Address: Calle Marqués de Gerona, 12